silversub/terraform/tutorials/multi_region_web_apps.md

 </tbody>
 </table>

 This tutorial intends to demonstrate the capability of building secure, resilient, highly available and scalable websites on {{site.data.keyword.Bluemix_notm}} infrastructure with cross-region networking.
-The tutorial does not intend to provide a fully operational WordPress deployment.
+However, the tutorial does not intend to provide a fully operational WordPress deployment.
 To run this tutorial, infrastructure costs incur for the virtual servers, load balancers, and the custom DNS domain name.
 The cost for the DNS domain name is fixed and depends on the domain name that you register and the duration that you request.
 The costs for your infrastructure resources depend on the number of hours or days that the infrastructure resources are provisioned for you.
 To cancel the billing for your resources, you must remove your infrastructure resources.
 {: important}

 ## Objectives